-- Rotate the dB dial of the amplifier clockwise. - 2) Tune the television to a channel available in the area where you are located. - Rotate and lift the antenna via the suitable pole until you get the best image on the TV.
+- 1) Rotate slowly the dB dial of the amplifier clockwise to the maximum + - 2) Tune the television to a channel available in the area where you are located. - Rotate and lift the antenna via the suitable pole until you get the best image on the TV.